The Dawning Light

 Episode IX: Pilgrimage of the Gate

-Mullá Husayn’s letter arrives in Shíráz, and the Báb does not wait.
+Mullá Husayn’s letter arrived in Shíráz, and the Báb did not wait.

-He entrusts His wife to His mother.
-He places them both in the care of His maternal uncle.
-Then He joins the company of pilgrims from Fárs bound for Mecca and Medina.
-The month is Shavval, 1260, October of 1844.
-Quddús is His only companion.
-An Ethiopian servant attends Him.
-They travel first to Búshihr, the port city where the Báb had once lived the quiet life of a merchant alongside that same uncle.
-There He completes His preparations and boards a sailing vessel bound for the shores of Hijaz.
+He entrusted His wife to His mother.
+He placed them both in the care of His maternal uncle.
+Then He joined the company of pilgrims from Fárs bound for Mecca and Medina.
+The month was Shavval, 1260, October of 1844.
+Quddús was His only companion.
+An Ethiopian servant attended Him.
+They traveled first to Búshihr, the port city where the Báb had once lived the quiet life of a merchant alongside that same uncle.
+There He completed His preparations and boarded a sailing vessel bound for the shores of Hijaz.

-The voyage takes two months.
-The seas are high.
-Comfort is absent.
-Passengers sicken.
-Panic seizes the ship.
+The voyage took two months.
+The seas were high.
+Comfort was absent.
+Passengers sickened.
+Panic seized the ship.

-But one man aboard that vessel will remember a different scene entirely.
+But one man aboard that vessel would remember a different scene entirely.

 Hájí Abu’l-Hasan-i-Shírází, traveling on the same ship, later described what he saw: “During the entire period of approximately two months, from the day we embarked at Búshihr to the day when we landed at Jaddih, the port of Hijaz, whenever by day or night I chanced to meet either the Báb or Quddús, I invariably found them together, both absorbed in their work.
 The Báb seemed to be dictating, and Quddús was busily engaged in taking down whatever fell from His lips.
 Even at a time when panic seemed to have seized the passengers of that storm-tossed vessel, they would be seen pursuing their labours with unperturbed confidence and calm.
 Neither the violence of the elements nor the tumult of the people around them could either ruffle the serenity of their countenance or turn them from their purpose.”